preciofishbone/OmniaDocsG2/blocks/yammer-feed/index.rst

-Yammer feed
+Viva Engage
 ===============

-A Yammer feed can be displayed in this block.
+A Viva Engage feed (former Yammer feed) can be displayed in this block.

-**Note!** In an Omnia on-prem setup, a separate online Yammer subscription and internet access is required.
+**Note!** In an Omnia on-prem setup, a separate online Viva Engage subscription and internet access is required.

 The following settings are available: